Low trade volume on cotton market

-LAHORE: The local cotton market on Monday was tight and the trading volume was low after the publication of the Pakistan Cotton Ginners Association (PCGA) report.
+LAHORE: The local cotton market on Tuesday remained steady and the trading volume was low.

-Cotton Analyst Naseem Usman told Business Recorder that the report, which likely revealed a decrease in cotton stocks, has prompted ginners to hold onto their existing supplies.

 The rate of cotton in Punjab is in between Rs 18,500 to Rs 19,500 per maund.
 The rate of Phutti in Punjab is in between Rs 8,000 to Rs 10,000 per 40 kg.